New York Medical Malpractice

 A Track Record of Getting Results

 If you have been hurt because of a medical professional’s negligence, you need help now.
-You’re probably already confused and frustrated because of your injuries, and handling your own claim or lawsuit is just one more heavy burden for you.
+You’re probably already confused and frustrated because of your injuries, and handling your claim or lawsuit is just one more heavy burden.
 Deciding on an attorney can be one of the most important decisions you make during this time.

 While a medical malpractice case may be settled outside the courtroom, this does not always occur.
 Harris Keenan & Goldfarb will be ready to go to trial if a settlement can’t be reached.